forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW: Link multiple connected apps in an org to an authenticated user, enabling Salesforce CLI commands to use these connected apps for API-specific requirements, like new OAuth scopes or JWT-based access tokens.

     As a result of this new feature, the authentication flow to use the `agent preview` CLI command to interact with an agent is now much easier.
-Previously you had to create a new Salesforce username for each Agentforce agent you wanted to interact with.
-Now you use the same username you normally authenticate with along with the link to a connected app.
-The `agent preview` command is currently the only one that requires this feature.
+Previously you had to create a new Salesforce username for each Agentforce agent you wanted to interact with, and then specify it with the `--connected-app-user` flag.
+Now you use the same username you normally authenticate with, then specify the link to the connected app with the new `--client-app` flag.
+The `agent preview` command is currently the only CLI command that requires this feature.

     Let's see how this works.
-You create the link to a connected app by re-running the `org login web` command and using the `--client-id` flag to specify the connected app's consumer secret (also called _client id_).
+First, you create the link to a connected app by re-running the `org login web` command and using the `--client-id` flag to specify the connected app's consumer secret (also called _client id_).
 You also specify these new flags:

     * `--client-app`: The name of the link to the connected app.
 You can specify any string you want.
     * `--username`: The username of the authenticated user.
 This is the username you specified when you originally authorized your org with `org login web`.